We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Breast surgery

-Undergoing breast surgery and the formation of scar tissue can lead to breast pain.
+Undergoing breast surgery and the formation of scar tissue

 The severity and type of pain vary between individuals and ranges from no pain to severe pain.
 It can result from nerve damage or inflammation.
 Pain may affect the surface of the breast, or it may be deep.